-Hidden Trails — Interior Architect Hugo Toro's Insider Guide to Exploring Paris Beyond the Olympics
+Hidden Trails — Interior Architect Hugo Toro's Insider Guide to Exploring Paris

 The secret to the rapid rise to success of architect and designer Hugo Toro resides in his ability to readapt his vibrant, sinuous craft to the needs of radically opposed spaces — from superbly conceived, sun-filled restaurants to storytelling-led, suggestive residential projects — while continually preserving his signature aesthetic.
 Rooted in his French-Mexican background, Toro's hypnotic use of color, texture, and materials borrows from the beauty and dynamism of both countries' cultural fabric to transport viewers to emotionally charged dimensions.

 Having completed his studies across Los Angeles, Vienna, and Paris, where he is now based, today the interior architect cherishes his intercontinental inspirations to birth creations which exalt the richness that lies in diversity.
-As influenced by the Atlantic as he is by South America, Toro translates his love of Art Deco, Art Nouveau pioneer Otto Wagner's scrupulous eye, and visionary Mexican architect Luis Barragán's color-drenched masterpieces into furniture and places that celebrate the vividness of our surroundings.
+As influenced by the Atlantic as he is by South America, Toro translates his love of Art Deco interior design, Art Nouveau pioneer Otto Wagner's scrupulous eye, and visionary Mexican architect Luis Barragán's color-drenched masterpieces into furniture and places that celebrate the vividness of our surroundings.

 Below, he guides us along his places of affection to an unconventional exploration of Paris.